EpicGames/EOS-Getting-Started/README.md

 This repository contains the source code that accompanies the Epic Online Services - Getting Started blog posts, found on the [Epic Online Services blog](https://dev.epicgames.com/news).
-The full list of blog posts in the series can be found in the series reference of the [Introduction to Epic Online Services (EOS)](https://dev.epicgames.com/news/introduction-to-epic-online-services-eos#series-reference) article.
+The full list of blog posts in the series can be found in the series reference of the [Introduction to Epic Online Services (EOS)](https://dev.epicgames.com/news/introduction-to-epic-online-services-eos#series-reference) post.

 ## C# code